anthonyborriello/acars-pi-dashboard/README.md

 ## Configuration

-Edit the top of each file to match your setup:
+If you want, you can edit the top of each file to match your setup:

 ### `acars_logger.py`